All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 The church dedicated to St. Francis is one of the first built

 by the members of his order.
-Work started in 1230, just four years after the saint's death: the church was built outside the ancient walls on a meadow (prato) at the edge of the hill: the location proved not to be carefully chosen because earthquakes led to the collapse of the ceiling, so that only the external wall did not fall due to its strengthened structure.
+Work started in 1230, just four years after the saint's death, outside the ancient walls on a meadow (prato) at the western edge of the hill: the location proved not to be carefully chosen because earthquakes led to the collapse of the ceiling, so that only the external wall did not fall due to its strengthened structure.

-S. Fortunato is another church built approximately during the same period and again outside the ancient walls, an indication of the growth of Perugia during the XIIth and XIIIth centuries.
+S. Fortunato is another church built approximately during the same period and again outside the ancient walls, an indication of the growth of Perugia during the XIIIth century.
+St. Fortunato was a Bishop of Todi in the VIth century.

-S. Bernardino: details of the decoration (see also the image used as background for this page)
+S. Bernardino: (above) Glory of St. Bernardine; (below) the saint promotes a vanities bonfire; the image used as background for this page shows another detail of the decoration

 View of Assisi and Monte Subasio from Perugia